Skip to main content

 Why manage your energy upgrades

 Homeowners and private landlords often choose to manage their own home energy upgrades.
 This gives them the flexibility to take a step-by-step approach, carrying out different upgrades over time and to suit their budgets.
-With this grant route, homeowners select a SEAI registered contractor and apply for a grant through our easy-to-use online application system.
-The grant is paid directly to the homeowner, once works have been completed and grant paperwork submitted.
+With this grant route, applicants select an SEAI registered contractor and apply for a grant through our easy-to-use online application system.
+The grant is paid directly to the applicant or the contractor; once works have been completed and the Request for Payment form, and Declaration of Works forms have been completed and submitted.

 If you are considering one or more energy upgrades, this is a good route to take.
 Check if your home meets the eligibility criteria and then follow the step-by-step process on how to apply for the grant on your preferred home energy upgrade(s).